 Universities may grant diplomas in acknowledgement of students’ participation in either for-credit or not-for-credit activities at the undergraduate and graduate level.
 Not-for-credit and for-credit undergraduate diploma programs are not subject to approval or audit by the Quality Council.

-The Quality Council recognizes only three types or categories of Graduate Diploma (see below and Guide) and has specific appraisal conditions (and an associated submission template) applying to each.
+The Quality Council recognizes only three types or categories of Graduate Diploma (see below) and has specific appraisal conditions (and an associated submission template) applying to each.
 In each case, when proposing a new graduate diploma, a university may request an Expedited Approval Process.

 - Type 1: Awarded when a candidate admitted to a master’s program leaves the program after completing a certain proportion of the requirements.
 Students are not admitted directly to these programs.
 When new, these programs require submission to the Quality Council for an Expedited Approval (no external reviewers required) prior to their adoption.
 Once approved, they will be incorporated into the institution’s schedule for cyclical reviews as part of the parent program.